Paul and Company Sail for Rome 1-8

-Ac 27:1 When it was decided that we would sail for Italy, Paul and some other prisoners were handed over to a centurion named Julius, who belonged to the Imperial Regiment.
+27:1 When it was decided we would sail to Italy, they handed over Paul and some other prisoners to a centurion of the Augustan Cohort named Julius.

 The great and the unknown tumbled together in a writhing heap as the bow eased deeper and the stern rose higher.
 The Titanic was now absolutely vertical, with her three dripping propellers glistening in the darkness.
 For nearly two minutes she stood poised as the noise finally stopped.
 Then she began sliding slowly under, until the sea closed over the flagstaff on her stern with an audible gulp.